howdyai/trello-ciscospark/readme.md

 #### Set up your Trello App
 Go to the [Trello app token](https://trello.com/app-key) page.
 Once logged in, copy the key at the top of the page, and the secret at the bottom of the page into your .env file.

+#### Configuring the Bot
+Edit the .env file and add the public address your bot will be running on as your `public_address`.
+See the note below for more info

+Add your email address as the `admin_user`

+There are spark specific options to limit the bot to only work for users with an email address from your organizations domain.
+Add your domain as

+> Note: Cisco Spark requires your application be available at an SSL-enabled endpoint.
+To expose an endpoint during development, we recommend using [localtunnel.me](http://localtunnel.me) or [ngrok](http://ngrok.io), either of which can be used to temporarily expose your bot to the internet.
+Once stable and published to the real internet, use nginx or another web server to provide an SSL-powered front end to your bot application.

 #### Running the bot
 After you have completed configuring your .env file, launch your bot application by typing:

 `node .`

-Cisco Spark requires your application be available at an SSL-enabled endpoint.
-To expose an endpoint during development, we recommend using [localtunnel.me](http://localtunnel.me) or [ngrok](http://ngrok.io), either of which can be used to temporarily expose your bot to the internet.
-Once stable and published to the real internet, use nginx or another web server to provide an SSL-powered front end to your bot application.
+If everything is working then the bot will message your on spark with instructions to setup your Trello Organization and start adding boards to channels!

 ### Extend This Starter Kit